luqmanishere/wayper/README.md

 2. Use the provided Home Manager module (exported under homeManagerModules) to configure it as a service.
 3. NixOS module coming soonish.

+## Testing

+### Outputs: Connection, Disconnection, etc
+Testing can be done in any Wayland environment (untested on KDE & GNOME).
+To test code regarding outputs, it can be done with `sway`'s headless outputs.
+You can run sway within an already running Wayland env, launch foot with the default keybindings, spawn outputs and run your tests there.
+The development Nix flake and `justfile` facilitates this method of testing

 ## What's Next?